Wham!: Formation

-Increasing success
+Increasing success and legal disputes with Innervision

 Wham!'s first manager was Bryan Morrison.
 The effect of Wham! on the public was felt from the moment they finished their debut performance of "Young Guns (Go for It)" on Top of the Pops.
-Michael wore espadrilles, an open suede jacket, and rolled-up denim jeans.
-Ridgeley stood behind him, flanked by backing dancers Dee C. Lee and Shirlie Holliman.
-Afterwards, the song shot into the top 40 at No. 24 and peaked at No. 3 in December.
-The following year (1983), Dee C. Lee began her work with Paul Weller in the Style Council, and was replaced by Helen 'Pepsi' DeMacque.
+Michael and Ridgley wore white espadrilles sockless, an open suede jacket and polo shirt, and rolled-up denim jeans.
+Ridgeley stood behind him, flanked by backing singers Dee C. Lee and Shirlie Holliman.
+Afterwards, the song shot into the Top 40 at No. 24 and peaked at No. 3 in December.
+The following year, Dee C. Lee began her work with Paul Weller in the Style Council, and was replaced by Helen 'Pepsi' DeMacque.
 Holliman and DeMacque would later record as Pepsi & Shirlie.

-Wham! followed up "Young Guns (Go for It)" with a reissue of "Wham Rap (Enjoy What You Do)", "Bad Boys" and "Club Tropicana".
+Wham! followed up "Young Guns (Go for It)" with a reissue of "Wham Rap!
+(Enjoy What You Do)", "Bad Boys" and "Club Tropicana".
 By the end of 1983, Wham! were competing against pop rivals Culture Club and Duran Duran as one of Britain's biggest pop acts.
 Their debut album Fantastic spent two weeks at No. 1 in the UK album charts in 1983, but the album achieved only modest success in the US.

-Legal disputes with Innervision

 Soon after this, Ridgeley became conscious of legal problems with their initial contract at Innervision.
 While the legal battle raged, Innervision released a medley of non-single album tracks from Fantastic, entitled "Club Fantastic Megamix".
 Wham! publicly denounced the release.
 After all the legal wrangling, Innervision settled out of court.